TotallyNewGuy/TotallyNewGuy-TotallyNewGuy.github.io/content/authors/admin/_index.md

     date_start: 2023-08-01
     date_end: ""
     summary: |
       - Collaborated with Chicago Transit Authority, funded by the Department of Energy, to address public transportation service reliability issues, employing machine learning algorithms for bus scheduling.
-      - Established a cloud computing platform using Flask, Cloud Task and Cloud Functions in Google Cloud Platform to store and continuously update real-time data, including bus coordinates, speed, and arrival time.
+      - Established a cloud computing platform using Flask, Cloud Task and Cloud Functions in Google Cloud Platform to store and continuously update bus status, including GPS coordinates, speed, and arrival time.
-      - Utilized Data Frame Algebra in Pandas to merge real-time data and calculate service reliability metrics such as load balancing, waiting time, and cycle time.
-Updated bus scheduling strategy every minute, and offered an interactive interface for experts to evaluate scheduling strategy in real-time using React.js.
+      - Utilized Data Frame Algebra in Pandas to merge these real-time data and calculate service reliability metrics such as load balancing, waiting time, and cycle time.
+Updated bus scheduling strategy every minute, and offered a web application for experts to evaluate scheduling strategy using React.js.
-      - Successfully ran the system on the smartphones of three researchers and dozens of dispatchers for two months, collecting over 10k high-quality data points to improve machine learning performance.
+      - Successfully operated the system for three researchers and dozens of dispatchers for months, collecting over 10,000 high-quality data points to improve algorithm performance.

   - position: Research Talk
     company_name: Northeastern University